PhaiWisit/Flutter-EErecord/README.md

 # EE Record

-A Flutter project for record visitor contact in vilage.
+A Flutter project for record visitor contact in village.

 ### Screenshots